The following is important travel information and questions that you may have about the retreat.

 Any suggestions for travel before or after the retreat?
 People often enjoy combining the retreat with travel in India.
 Participants have traveled both before and after the retreat in a wide variety of places.
 Some remain in the South, visiting the Kerala coast or the famous and enchanting Kerala “backwaters” and/or various sacred sites in Kerala and Tamil Nadu (both being in the South).
 Others have explored places in the north such as Rishikesh, Jaipur or Varanasi.
 India is a rich in sacred and exotic places.
 The possibilities are endless and very personal.

 Do you suggest any places in Fort Cochin for clothing purchases?
 There are many shops in Fort Cochin for the purchase of clothing suitable for India or for bringing home.
 It is a small city and easy to explore by foot.
+Especially lovely is a small shop called Anokhi.

 Will you find a roommate for me if I come by myself?
 Yes.
 Each spacious room has two twin beds, a private bathroom with hot water, a western-style toilet and a shower and a porch.